Why Do People Not Like Me?

 Not everyone likes you.
 It’s a harsh reality.
-When people don’t like me, I begin to stress myself wondering what’s wrong with me.
+When people don’t like us, I begin to stress myself wondering what’s wrong with me.
 This article explains there may be a few things we need to tweak within ourselves to understand why we’re not the most popular person in town.

 1. You Talk Too Much

-We all have that friend that talks too much.
+We all have that one friend who talks too much.
 We just nod until they stop talking.
 People like a conversation that goes back and forth.
 Even if someone is a good listener, they probably want to insert their opinion at some point.
 If you’re telling them all about your fabulous vacation, they want to tell you about the time they went to the same place.
 If you have to listen to someone ramble on for 15 minutes, your mind starts to wander.
 You aren’t someone’s therapist.
 They say the best conversationalist is actually a good listener.
 Why?
 Because they actually listen to your words, form something to say in their mind then say something that actually makes sense.
 Of course, they can only do this if you close your mouth to let them.

 2. You’re Boring